 Try to find out who is interviewing you, seeing their LinkedIn profiles, asking around current employees of the organisation is a good way to make a distinctive impression during the interview.

-Since light travels faster than sound, if you’re smartly dressed in a pair of chic formals, you would surely be better received.
+Since light travels faster than sound, therefor selecting an outfit for interview is very important.
+If you’re smartly dressed in a pair of chic formals, you would surely be better received.
 We aren’t saying that dressing well is all you need to crack the interview, but dressing for the role you desire definitely lets the interviewer see you in the prospective role, before they get down to the questioning.

 This Allen Solly Grey Striped Shirt (Rs 1,190) is a must-have when it comes to interview essentials, so order it already.